SAP-samples/btp-secure-development/exercises/ex3/ex3.1/README.md

   - Confirming role-based access controls are enforced.
   - Verifying that audit logs record all API interactions, such as `SensitiveDataRead`, `PersonalDataModified`, and `SecurityEvent`.

-- Testing is performed both locally in SAP Business Application Studio and in SAP BTP production environments to validate that logs are correctly generated, masked, and compliant with enterprise security standards.
+- Testing is performed locally in SAP Business Application Studio to validate that logs are correctly generated, masked, and compliant with enterprise security standards.

 ### Local Environment Setup

 #### 🪜 Step 1:  Generate HTTP Test Files